vipu1212/DSCollapseView/README.md

 Now default collapse being setup, you definately want to customise some properties.
-Well, below are all the properties you can set
+Below are all the properties you can set